Work-related stress is taking its toll on organizations across the country, placing a burden on employers to do more to care for their employees.

 When employees have access to wellness programs and perks, they feel less stress in the workplace.

-According to the American Psychological Association’s 2021 Work and Wellbeing Survey2, 87% of employees believe their employers can help their mental health and reduce stress.
-Of the respondents, 37% said providing mental health resources would help improve their work environment.
+According to the American Psychological Association’s 2022 Work and Wellbeing Survey2, 81% of employees feel how employers support mental health will be an important consideration when they look for a new role.
+According to the APA’s 2021 survey3, 37% of respondents said providing mental health resources would help improve their stressful work environment.

-Additionally, many employees cited other benefits such as flexible hours, paid time off, and breaks during the workday as ways their employers could improve mental health and reduce stress.
+Additionally, many employees cited other benefits such as flexible work schedules, paid time off, remote work, a four-day work week, and regular breaks during the workday as ways their employers could improve mental health and reduce job stress.

 Employees want wellness programs and perks, but do they help employees feel less stressed?

-Research from the International Foundation of Employee Benefit Plans3 found that 53% of organizations that offered wellness programs saw improved employee engagement and satisfaction, a clear indicator of reduced stress.
+Research from the International Foundation of Employee Benefit Plans4 found that 53% of organizations that offered wellness programs saw improved employee engagement and job satisfaction, a clear indicator of stress reduction.

-A MediKeeper survey4 analyzed data from more than three million workers.
-According to their report, employees who had access to wellness programs at work saw lower stress levels than those who didn’t.
+A MediKeeper survey5 analyzed data from more than three million workers.
+According to their report, employees with access to wellness programs at work saw lower stress levels than those without.

-One of the best ways to reduce workplace stress and improve employee wellbeing is to identify the major stressors in your organization.
+One of the best ways to reduce work-related stress and improve employee well-being is to identify the major stressors in your organization.